Service Charges & Insurance

 You do not pay fixed service charges (charges that are fixed with no additional amounts to pay or refunds back)

 Any service charges you pay are variable service charges.
 These occur when we set an estimated charge at the beginning of the financial year and then produce a final account once the year has completed.
 The final account compares the actual costs of the services against the estimate that we set.
-The result may be a credit back or that you are charges in the next financial year to cover the difference.
+The result may be a credit back or that you are charged in the next financial year to cover the difference.

 How can I pay my service charges?